ProboCI/probo-docs/docs/build-configuration/environment-configuration.md

 ## Basic Environment Authentication

-You can set up basic authentication for your Probo environments with `basicAuth`.
-This will require users to enter the correct username and password to access the Probo site.
+You can set up Basic Authentication for your Probo Builds with `basicAuth`.
+This will require users to enter the correct username and password to access the Probo Build site.

 {% highlight yaml %}
 basicAuth:
   username: foo
   password: bar
+{% endhighlight %}

+## Modify PHP Environment Options in a Build
+Probo Builds have their own isolated php.ini files which can be modified during the build process to set specific PHP options for your build using the `phpIniOptions` option.
+Like other environment options available to your Probo Builds, the `phpIniOptions` option can be paired with the [Probo Drupal Plugin](/plugins/drupal-plugin/) or [Probo Wordpress Plugin](/plugins/wordpress-plugin/) to set specific PHP settings for your Drupal or Wordpress sites during the Probo Build process.

+{% highlight yaml %}
+phpIniOptions:
+  upload_max_filesize: 25M
+  post_max_size: 25M
+  memory_limit: 256M
 {% endhighlight %}